-Current Assets Current Liabilities
+■ Current Assets ■ Current Liabilities

-- The current ratio is one measure of GovGuam's ability to pay its shortterm obligations.
+The current ratio is one measure of GovGuam's ability to pay its short-term obligations.
 The current ratio compares total current assets and liabilities.
 A current ratio of 2.00 to 1 indicates good current liquidity and an ability to meet the short-term obligations.
-This measure is that of only the General Fund, the primary operating fund of GovGuam. - At September 30, 2009, GovGuam's General Fund had a ratio of current assets to current liabilities of 0.44 to 1.
-This indicates that GovGuam has 44 cents of current assets to pay for every \$1 of current liabilities and is considered an unfavorable indicator of liquidity, although an improvement from the ratio in the prior year.
+This measure is that of only the General Fund, the primary operating fund of GovGuam.

+At September 30, 2010, GovGuam's General Fund had a ratio of current assets to current liabilities of 0.36 to 1.
+This indicates that GovGuam has 36 cents of current assets to pay for every \$1 of current liabilities and is considered an unfavorable indicator of liquidity, and a decrease of favorability from the ratio in the prior year.

+Quick Ratio

-Quick Ratio How is our short-term cash position?
+How is our short-term cash position?